raspberrypilearning/pick-your-favourite/en/step_6.md

 ## Animate the sections

-In this step you will make **three** intersection observers that will detect when your slots enter the viewport and apply animations to them.
+In this step, you will make **three** intersection observers that will detect when your slots enter the viewport and apply animations to them.

 ### Create the first observer

 --- task ---

-Open `scripts.js` and find the `// Observers` comment
+Open `scripts.js` and find the `// Observers` comment.

 --- /task ---

 --- task ---

-Create a new `IntersectionOberver` constant - called `slot1observer`.
+Create a new `IntersectionOberver` constant, called `slot1observer`.

 Add the entries array and the `if` statement that checks whether the entry is intersecting.

-For these observers you want the **whole** target to be in the viewport, so set the `threshold` to `1`.
+For these observers, you want the **whole** target to be in the viewport, so set the `threshold` to `1`.

 --- code ---
 ---